peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 * `knots` (Type: Array.&lt;Number>)<br>
     Knot vector of the curve.
 Its size must be at least 2 plus the number of control points and not more than twice the number of control points.

- The length of this parameter minus 1, minus the number of control points, represents the degree of the B-spline curve.
+ The length of this parameter minus 1, minus the number of control points, represents the <i>degree</i> of the B-spline curve.
 For example, a degree-3 (cubic) B-spline curve contains 4 more knots than the number of control points.
 A degree of 1 results in straight line segments.

  The knot vector must be a monotonically nondecreasing sequence and the first knot must not equal the last.